-\ If a child is attending a Reception Class in School, they will no longer be entitled to early years entitlements funding, with the exception of the child accessing a place at an Independent School where they are not charging for Reception places.
+If a child is attending a Reception Class in School, they will no longer be entitled to early years entitlements funding, with the exception of the child accessing a place at an Independent School where they are not charging for Reception places.

-- 3.2 Providers should check original copies of documentation to confirm a child has reached the relevant age on initial registration for all early years entitlements.
+- 3.1 Nottingham City Council must ensure that a child has a free place no later than the beginning of the term following the child and the parent meeting the eligibility criteria for the free entitlement. - 3.2 Providers should check original copies of documentation to confirm a child has reached the relevant age on initial registration for all free entitlements.
 The provider can retain paper or digital copies of documentation to enable Nottingham City Council to carry out audits and fraud investigations.
-Where a provider retains a copy of documentation, this must be stored securely and deleted when there is no longer a good reason to keep the data. - 3.3 Providers must 'see' evidence, such as an eligibility letter for the disadvantaged 2 year old entitlement or a valid eligibility code for the working parent entitlements, to enable them to confirm the parents meet the eligibility criteria before an early years entitlement place is offered.
+Where a provider retains a copy of documentation, this must be stored securely and deleted when there is no longer a good reason to keep the data. - 3.3 Providers must 'see' evidence, such as an eligibility letter for families of 2 year olds receiving additional support or a valid eligibility code for the working parent entitlements, to enable them to confirm the parents meet the eligibility criteria before an early years entitlement place is offered.
+Please ensure that child's names on eligibility letters, code checks and enrolment forms are consistent with the documentation being presented.
 Should a parent apply for the relevant eligibility checks after their child has been attending an early years entitlement place with a provider and they are found to be eligible, funding cannot be backdated.
 Equally, should a parent be found to be ineligible after starting a place, Nottingham City Council cannot fund the ineligible early years entitlement hours that have already been offered.

-Eligibility Criteria for Disadvantaged 2 Year Old Children
+Eligibility Criteria for Families of 2 Year Olds Receiving Additional Support